Asian River Restoration Network (ARRN)

 14 members including the representative of Citizen’s Group to Create Healthy Dorimcheon visited Japan and exchanged opinions with ARRN Secretariat.
 Based around Dorimcheon in Seoul, Korea, the Citizen’s Group to Create Healthy Dorimcheon was established in 1999 and has expanded its members as much as 300.
 The objectives of its activities are to protect the environment of Dorimcheon basin and Gwanak-gu area with support of local citizens, and to pursue sustainable society and co-existence of nature and mankind for the betterment of people’s lives.
 At the opinion-exchange meeting, ARRN Secretariat introduced historical development of Japanese river environment administration, current projects for river restoration, and proactive efforts made by citizens including children towards restoring rivers.
 The Dorimcheon NPO in turn introduced activities carried out by children and then both parties vigorously exchanged opinions.

-Exchange with Mr. Ulrica Åberg, the researcher from the School of Environment, University of Leeds, UK (June 26, 2008, Tokyo, JAPAN)
+Exchange with Dr. Ulrica Åberg, the researcher from the School of Environment, University of Leeds, UK (June 26, 2008, Tokyo, JAPAN)

 01-0069.JPG

-On June 26, 2008, ARRN Secretariat had a meeting with Mr. Ulrica Åberg, the researcher of the School of Environment, University of Leeds, UK.
-As a part of his research to compare river restoration projects between Japan and Europe, Mr. Ulrica Åberg conducted field studies to collect examples and information during his short stay in Japan.
+On June 26, 2008, ARRN Secretariat had a meeting with Dr. Ulrica Åberg, the researcher of the School of Environment, University of Leeds, UK.
+As a part of his research to compare river restoration projects between Japan and Europe, Dr. Ulrica Åberg conducted field studies to collect examples and information during his short stay in Japan.
 ARRN Secretariat provided information regarding historical development of Japanese river environment administration, representative measures and examples, procedures for river restoration projects, and evaluation of the projects implemented in the past.
-Mr. Overy in turn explained current situations regarding river restoration in UK.
+Dr. Ulrica in turn explained current situations regarding river restoration in UK.

 Assisting delegates from Korea River Association (June 4, 2008, Ishikawa, Japan)